UPDATED ON SEPTEMBER 14, 2017: Original article published on November 17, 2016.

 If you work best with spreadsheets, create one for each quarter or year.
 Create rows that align with each week or month depending on how frequently you plan on blogging.
 Your columns may vary, but at the very least you should have a column for:

 For the sake of simplicity, I highly recommend using a mobile calendar instead.
-If you use Google Calendar, you can create a calendar just for your content calendar.
+If you use Google Calendar, you can create a calendar just for your content plan.
 You will be able to assign a date for when you want to publish it as well as reminders before to help you plan and create the content you are wanting to publish.

 4. Write When You Feel Like It